Šiauliai Air Base: History

 The concrete runways were first built during the German occupation in 1943.
 Following the Soviet occupation of Lithuania, the aerodrome was taken over by the Soviet forces.
 Two parallel runaways, 3.5 km and 3.2 km long, were built by 1957 for Ilyushin Il-28 and it became a major military airport able to host jet fighters and strategic bombers.
-It was also one of only six Soviet airbases capable of handling the Myasishchev M-4 bomber.
-Following the independence restoration in 1991, the airport was soon returned to the Lithuanian Air Force.
+It was one of only six Soviet airbases capable of handling the Myasishchev M-4 bomber.
+Following the independence restoration in 1990, the airport was returned to the Lithuanian Air Force.

-In 1990s, it was renovated and also equipped for civilian operations.
+In 1990s, it was renovated and equipped for civilian operations.
 In 1994, Šiauliai Airport gained the status of international airport.
 It was further modernized in 2004 when Lithuania joined NATO.
-It became a NATO air base, hosting the Baltic Air Policing mission, with the first NATO F-16 jet fighters from the Belgian Air Component landing on 29 March 2004.
+It became a NATO air base, hosting the Baltic Air Policing mission.
+The first NATO F-16 jet fighters from the Belgian Air Component landed in March 2004.